FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/accounts/transferSites/TransferSites-PeSIT.md

 Unlike transfer sites for other transfer protocols, a PeSIT transfer site is also used for transfers initiated by the external PeSIT partner (considered client-initiated by {{< SecureTransport/componentshortname  >}}).
 Only the **Site Name** is required in that case to define the partnership, so a PeSIT transfer site needs only a **Site Name** if it is not used for transfers initiated by the {{< SecureTransport/componentshortname  >}} server on which it is defined.

 For a PeSIT transfer site, the **Site Name** designates the destination for an incoming routed transfer.
-For more information, see <a href="#Select" class="MCXref xref">Set a PeSIT default transfer site for routing</a>.
+For more information, see [Set a PeSIT default transfer site for routing](#Select).

 <span id="General"></span>